mucahitkayadan/eu-lens/documentation.md

 4. Added a comprehensive system prompt
 5. Enhanced the RAG system with better context handling
 6. Updated UI to display source documents
-7. Improved response quality with structured guidelines
-8. Updated homepage H1 and introductory paragraph in `src/app/page.tsx`.
+7. Updated homepage H1 and introductory paragraph in `src/app/page.tsx`.
-9. Fixed ESLint `react/no-unescaped-entities` error in `src/app/page.tsx` by escaping an apostrophe.
+8. Fixed ESLint `react/no-unescaped-entities` error in `src/app/page.tsx` by escaping an apostrophe.
-10. Reverted homepage H1 and introductory paragraph in `src/app/page.tsx` to a single H1 statement: "Get instant answers to your EU Privacy & Data Governance questions powered by AI and backed by official sources and experts".
+9. Reverted homepage H1 and introductory paragraph in `src/app/page.tsx` to a single H1 statement: "Get instant answers to your EU Privacy & Data Governance questions powered by AI and backed by official sources and experts".
-11. Updated the default welcome message in `src/components/ChatInterface.tsx` to align with new branding and focus.
+10. Updated the default welcome message in `src/components/ChatInterface.tsx` to align with new branding and focus.
-12. Updated 'Outside' text (`src/app/page.tsx`): H1 to "WELCOME TO CARAL!" (blue) and added a smaller paragraph below it.
+11. Updated 'Outside' text (`src/app/page.tsx`): H1 to "WELCOME TO CARAL!" (blue) and added a smaller paragraph below it.
-13. Updated 'Inside' text (`src/components/ChatInterface.tsx`): Changed the final paragraph of the initial chat message to be bolder and bigger, with revised text.
+12. Updated 'Inside' text (`src/components/ChatInterface.tsx`): Changed the final paragraph of the initial chat message to be bolder and bigger, with revised text.
-14. Modified initial chat message in `src/components/ChatInterface.tsx`: Removed "Welcome to CARAL" heading and reordered introductory paragraphs and list.
+13. Modified initial chat message in `src/components/ChatInterface.tsx`: Removed "Welcome to CARAL" heading and reordered introductory paragraphs and list.
+14. Implemented Firebase Google Sign-In:
+    - Added `firebase/auth` functions (`GoogleAuthProvider`, `signInWithPopup`, `signOut`, `onAuthStateChanged`) to `src/app/page.tsx`.
+    - Handles user sign-in, sign-out, and displays user's display name or email.
+    - Shows a loading state while checking authentication status.

 ## Current Status
 - Development server running on http://localhost:3000